Spiderjockey02/Discord-Bot/README.md

    - Rock, Paper, Scissor.
    - More to come soon.
   * A total of **21** commands.

+##Upcoming features
+* Currently working on a shiny new dashboard (updates to repo will be slowed down while this happens).

 **Overall there are over 60 commands.
 All these plugins are very easy to set-up and are full with options to make your server stand out and unique.**